open-policy-agent/opa/docs/content/docs/guides-kubernetes-admission-control.md

     name: nginx
 ```

+When the request reaches the API server it's authenticated and authorized and
-OPA receives the following AdmissionReview object from the Kubernetes API server's Admission Control webhook.
+processed by the admission controllers.
+When the API server's Webhook admission
+controller executes, the API server sends a webhook request to OPA containing an
+**AdmissionReview** object.

+**AdmissionReview**:

 ```yaml
 apiVersion: admission.k8s.io/v1beta1